tandasat/DdiMon/README.md

 This is just like a typical inline hooking.
-Only differences are that it sets 0xcc and changes EIP/RIP from a hypervisor instead of overwriting original code with JMP code to a hook handler and that installed hooks are not visible from a guest.
+Only differences are that it sets 0xcc and changes EIP/RIP from a hypervisor instead of overwriting original code with JMP instructions and that installed hooks are not visible from a guest.
+An advantage of using 0xcc is that it does not require a target function to have a length to overwrite

 Implementation
 ---------------